MFA in Creative Writing - Admissions

 How important is my undergraduate GPA?

 The admissions committee will look at your transcripts to determine that you have completed an undergraduate degree and are in good academic standing.
-Unlike other graduate-level programs, the MFA in creative writing puts more importance on the writing sample and personal statement.
+We understand that many factors go into a student's academic journey and, unlike other graduate-level programs, the MFA in Creative Writing at Saint Mary's puts more importance on the writing sample and personal statement.

 Can you tell me more about the dual-concentration option?